freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/set-up-the-environment.english.md

 Now that the _http_ server is mounted on the _express app_, you need to listen from the _http_ server.
 Change the line with <code>app.listen</code> to <code>http.listen</code>.

 The first thing needing to be handled is listening for a new connection from the client.
 The <dfn>on</dfn> keyword does just that- listen for a specific event.
 It requires 2 arguments: a string containing the title of the event thats emitted, and a function with which the data is passed though.
 In the case of our connection listener, we use <em>socket</em> to define the data in the second argument.
 A socket is an individual client who is connected.

-For listening for connections on our server, add the following within your database connection:
+To listen for connections to your server, add the following within your database connection:

 ```javascript
 io.on('connection', socket => {